ThePacielloGroup/cupper/content/patterns/API/server.md

 ## Advanced

-If we require more control we can configure each end point as a function instead of an object.
+If we require even more control we can configure each end point as a function instead of an object.
 FilePond will then run our function and supply callback methods to control the FilePond interface.

 Note that in the examples below we make use of [arrow functions](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Functions/Arrow_functions), these can of course also be written as a classic function.